sheffy1003/stack_cloud/README.md

 9. DB Subnet Group
 10. Internet Gateway

-Note: For data security: the terraform state file and aws credentials is not pushed to the repo directly.
+Note: For data security and protection: the terraform state file and AWS credentials is not pushed to the repo directly.